Blosc/bcolz/persistence.rst

 The index part above stores the offsets on where each chunk starts, so it is is easy to access the different chunks in the superchunk file.

+CAVEAT: The bloscpack format is still evolving, so don't trust on forward compatibility of the format, at least until 1.0, where the internal format will be declared frozen.

 And each blosc chunk has this format (Blosc 1.0 on)::

     |-0-|-1-|-2-|-3-|-4-|-5-|-6-|-7-|-8-|-9-|-A-|-B-|-C-|-D-|-E-|-F-|